eclipse-che/che-plugin-registry/CONTRIBUTE.md

           # The name of the mount
         - name: my-path
           # The path of the mount
-          path: "/home/theia/path"
+          path: "/home/postgres/path"
 ```

-# Adding a Che Plugin to Che (Not a VS Code extension or a Theia Plug-in)
+# Adding a Che Plugin to Che (Not a VS Code extension)
 Che supports plug-ins.
 These plug-ins are not VS Code extensions, and only bring new endpoints and containers.
 In the root of this repository is a [`che-plugins.yaml`](./che-plugins.yaml) file.
 In order to add/update a Che Plugin in Che, simply add/edit this file with the relevant plug-in information.

 Here is the expected format of a [`che-plugins.yaml`](./che-plugins.yaml) editor entry: